ramprasadsv/amazon-connect-integration-guide/doc_source/building-integration.md

 ## Call Recordings & Historical Reports<a name="s3sdk"></a>
 Amazon Connect will store call recordings as well as historical reports in Amazon S3.
 These can be integrated by leveraging the [Amazon S3 API](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html)\.

+## Live Media Streaming<a name="livemediastreaming"></a>
+Amazon Connect will provide access to customer audio in realtime using Amazon Kinesis Video Streams libraries, where it can be consumed and provide voice bio-metric authentication or other use cases.
+By default Live Media Streaming is not enabled when you create an instance.
+To enable live media streaming, see [Enable Live Media Streaming](https://github.com/awsdocs/amazon-connect-admin-guide/blob/master/doc_source/enable-live-media-streams.md)\.